$ 50

 A collection of 100 black-and-white photographs taken throughout Syria in 2003, documenting many important ancient sites which are now no longer there due to the still on-going Syrian civil war.

 Seven months after the start of the US war in neighboring Iraq, Kevin Bubriski was on two magazine assignments in Aleppo, Syria.
-At this time of conflict, he sought out assignment work in Syria because he wanted to photograph the deep cultural history there and the human face of Syria, its ordinary people and their daily lives.
+At this time of conflict, he sought out assignment work in Syria.
+He wanted to photograph the deep cultural history there and the human face of Syria, its ordinary people and their daily lives.

 Until the Syrian civil war started in 2010 the Aleppo, the Suq was considered to be the longest continuously inhabited place of commerce in the world, for well over two millennia.
 The Aleppo Suq and many of the places captured in his photographs have since been destroyed in the Syrian civil war.